 Andres Lombana-Bermudez is a researcher, designer, and digital strategist working at the intersection of digital technology, youth, citizenship, and learning.
 His approach is transdisciplinary and collaborative, combining ethnographic and quantitative research methods, design-based research, and co-design.
-He is a fellow at Harvard University’s Berkman Center for Internet and Society and a Research Associate with the Connected Learning Research Network.
+He is a postdoc fellow at Harvard University’s Berkman Klein Center for Internet and Society, and a Research Associate with the Connected Learning Research Network, and with the Centro de Internet y Sociedad de la Universidad del Rosario (ISUR).

 Andres has worked in the field of digital media and learning for over a decade and collaborated in projects such as the Digital Edge, Berkman's Youth and Media Lab, the New Media Literacies Project, and Clubes de Ciencia-Colombia.
 He is particularly interested in researching digital inequalities, citizenship, ICT policy/governance, media ecosystems, and designing for learning, fun and engagement.